jeetiss/cross-storeon/README.md

 }
 ```

-Function `crossStore` could have options:
+Function `crossstore` could have options:

 * __key__: key.
 * __filter__: callback function to filter actions to be synchronized.
 Should return `true` if need sync this action.
 Takes parameters of an event name and a data that is sent.